iwanders/focus_stacking/README.md

 This state machine is _always_ used when an action is performed, also when the action is just taking a photograph or moving the motor without taking a sequence of photographs.
-In this case of a motor move or a single photograph we enter the pause state after the action is performed.
+In the case of a motor move or a single photograph we enter the pause state after the action is performed.
 The green arrows indicate a lambda transition; the 'start' states are only there to initiate an action, after which we continuously check whether the action is finished or still ongoing.